· 10 min read

 Introduction

-If you have built anything on the Model Context Protocol, the next few weeks matter.
-MCP v2 (protocol revision 2026-07-28) finalizes on July 28, 2026.
-The release candidate was locked on May 21, 2026, and SDK maintainers are validating it against real workloads during a ten-week window before the spec is published.
+If you have built anything on the Model Context Protocol, this one matters.
+MCP v2 (protocol revision 2026-07-28) is final.
+The release candidate was locked on May 21, 2026, SDK maintainers validated it against real workloads during a ten-week window, and the spec was published on July 28, 2026.

 This is not a point release. v2 makes the protocol stateless, formalizes extensions as first-class components, and deprecates three subsystems that many existing servers rely on: sampling, roots, and logging.

 This article is the language-agnostic companion to our SDK-specific guides.
-It covers what is changing and why, so that when the stable SDKs land you understand the shape of the migration regardless of whether you write TypeScript, Python, Go, or C#.
-For the current v1 TypeScript walkthrough, see The MCP TypeScript SDK: A Complete Guide; a v2 update to that guide will follow once the SDKs reach stable.
+It covers what changed and why, so you understand the shape of the migration regardless of whether you write TypeScript, Python, Go, or C#.

 What you'll learn: